Apythox/ApxBuild/README.md

 # ApxBuild
-A continuous integration and development application written in python
+A continuous integration and deployment application written in python